 Explore Virginia Beach’s three-mile boardwalk to discover museums, eateries and unique artwork on foot or in a rented bicycle or shaded four-person surrey.
 Take a break at the Atlantic Fun Park to savor the view from a 100-foot Ferris wheel or challenge gravity on a thrill ride.
 North of Resort Beach, First Landing State Park has quieter beaches and the Cape Henry Lighthouse is open to the public.

-Take a lakeside camping vacation at Wilson Lake and choose from full RV hookups, primitive tent sites or cabins to play in the lake just outside your front door.
+Spend your summer vacation lakeside camping at Wilson Lake and choose from full RV hookups, primitive tent sites or cabins to play in the lake just outside your front door.
 Bring a kayak or canoe to paddle quiet coves or rent a motorized boat from the Wilson Lake Marina.
 The park is a bass fishing hotspot and has a one-mile accessible trail conducive to strollers or wheelchairs.

-If you like to stay busy seeing the sights during vacation, Winnipeg delivers the goods.
+If you like to stay busy seeing the sights during your summer break, Winnipeg delivers the goods.
 Watch polar bears swim overhead at the Assiniboine Park Zoo’s Journey to Churchill viewing dome or venture into nine immersive galleries at the Manitoba Museum to transport yourself back in time to discover Canadian history firsthand.
-Get up close with bison at the FortWhyte Alive, paddle out on a lake or explore the historic city.
+Get up close with bison at FortWhyte Alive, paddle out on a lake or explore the historic city.

-Flight prices were sourced from Skyscanner for a one-week vacation from June 12-19, 2018.
-When those dates weren’t available, we chose dates within the same time period.
-Flight prices originate from Chicago’s O’Hare Airport, except for Chicago-area destinations, which are sourced from New York’s JFK Airport.
+Flight prices were sourced from Google Flights for a one-week vacation from June 18-25, 2019.
+Flight prices originate from New York’s John F. Kennedy Airport, except for New York-area destinations, which are sourced from Los Angeles International Airport.